2Lynk/InnerCircle/README.md

 ## Installation:
 1. Download the latest release.
-2. Put in csgo folder.
+2. Put InnerCircle.jar in the plugins folder of your PaperMC server.

 ## Changelog